Red Bull X-Alps: Route

 The route was announced on March 29, 2017.
 With seven turnpoints and a straight-line distance of 1,138 km, it was the longest route so far.

 In 2017, the Prologue returned as the Leatherman Prologue race on June 29.
 The one-day hiking race which saw no paragliding due to bad weather took place around the mountains of Fuschl am See.
 The athletes started in Fuschl and reached the Zwölferhorn before returning to Fuschl as fast as possible.
 The first three athletes to finish the Prologue race were rewarded with a head start on day two of the main race and an additional Ledlenser Nightpass to journey through the night, which is normally a mandatory rest period.

 Teams and results

 The competing athletes were announced on November 2, 2016 via social media.
 Two more wildcard teams were added to the field on January 2, 2017.
 In 2017, 31 teams took part in Red Bull X-Alps; 12 rookies, as well as reigning champion Chrigel Maurer and legend Toma Coconea, who has taken part in every edition so far.

 X-Alps 2019

 Route

 The 2019 route started in Salzburg, Austria and ended in Monaco.

 Teams and results

 A total of 32 athletes started the 2019 race.

 X-Alps 2021

 The 10th edition of the race started on 20 June 2021, at 11:30 AM from the Mozartplatz in the center of the city of Salzburg.

 Route

-The 2021 route will start in Salzburg, Austria and end in Zell am See.
+The 2021 route started in Salzburg, Austria and ended in Zell am See.